RiffleSystems/riffle-website/src/pages/essays/prelude.md

 </Markdown>
 </aside>

 In a local-first architecture where queries are much cheaper to run, we can take a different approach.
 The developer can register _reactive queries_, where the system guarantees that they will be updated in response to changing data.
 Reactive queries can also depend on each other, and the system will decide on an efficient execution order and ensure data remains correctly updated.
+The UI is now guaranteed to accurately reflect the latest contents of the database at all times.

 Low latency is a critical property for reactive systems.
 A small spreadsheet typically updates instantaneously, meaning that the user never needs to worry about stale data; a few seconds of delay when propagating a change would be a different experience altogether.
 The goal of a UI state management system should be to converge all queries to their new result within a single frame after a write; this means that the developer doesn't need to think about temporarily inconsistent loading states, and the user gets fast software.